-- NEW: "American officials would be wise to heed the Italian court's message," ACLU says
+- "American officials would be wise to heed the Italian court's message," ACLU says

 - They were found guilty of kidnapping terrorist suspect Abu Omar in 2003 in Milan